FlexiGIS/FlexiGIS/doc/source/index.rst

 on-site renewable energy resources, and allocates the required decentralised storage in urban settings.
 FlexiGIS investigates systematically different scenarios of self-consumption, it analyses the characteristics and roles of flexibilisation technologies in promoting higher autarky levels in cities.
-The extracted urban energy infrustructure are based mainly on `Open Street Map`_ data.
+The extracted urban energy infrastructure are based mainly on `Open Street Map`_ data.

-The FlexiGIS code is licensed under the BSD-3-Clause, "New BSD License" or "Modified BSD License".
-Redistribution and use in source and binary forms, with or without modification, are permitted.
-For more information concerning the BSD-3C and the description of the terms under which you can use the FlexiGIS code, please see `opensource licenses`_.

-The OpenStreetMap (OSM) data is available under the Open Database License (ODbL).
-A description of the ODbL license is available at the `opendatacommons licenses`_.
-OpenStreetMap cartography is licensed as CC BY-SA.
-For more information on the copyright of OpenStreetMap please visit the `openstreetmap copyright`_ page.
-The OpenStreetMap data distributed is available under the Open Database License ODbL.

 :Author: Alaa Alhamwi, <alaa.alhamwi@dlr.de>
-:Organization: DLR-Institute for Networked Energy Systems, Oldenburg
+:Organization: `DLR`_ - Institute of Networked Energy Systems, department for Energy System Analysis (ESY)
 :Version: |version|
-:Date: |today|
+:Date: 13.12.2019

 .. toctree::
    :maxdepth: 1